SimplyBuilder/sb-core/event-module/README.md

 ### Installation

-To install the event module, run the following command in your project directory:
+You can easily install the Event module in your project using npm, pnpm or yarn:

 #### Using npm